coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 //typecase double to int
 int intValue = doubleValueObject.intValue();
 ```
-In this way also we will lose the digits after the decimal points.
+In this way also we will **lose the digits after the decimal points**.

 So this is how we do convert a double to int in java.
 You can check all three ([DoubleToIntUsingTypecasting.java](https://github.com/coderolls/blogpost-coding-examples/blob/main/java-basic/DoubleToIntUsingTypecasting.java), [DoubleToIntUsingRoundMethod.java](https://github.com/coderolls/blogpost-coding-examples/blob/main/java-basic/DoubleToIntUsingRoundMethod.java), [DoubleToIntUsingIntValueMethod.java](https://github.com/coderolls/blogpost-coding-examples/blob/main/java-basic/DoubleToIntUsingIntValueMethod.java)) programs on GitHub